 Alligator Farm & Merman

-The alligator farm not only has a petting zoo & alligators but it also has a room with interesting artifacts, including a merman.
-Open every day of the year from 9:30 a.m. - 5 p.m., except on Christmas Day.
-The Alligator food shows are from May 1 to October 15 on Thursday, Saturday and Sunday at 12:00 noon.
-Found on 847 Whittington in Hot Springs, AR: 1-800-750-7891.
+The alligator farm not only has a petting zoo and alligators, but it also has a room with interesting artifacts, including a merman.
+Open every day of the year from 9:30 a.m. to 5 p.m., except on Thanksgiving and Christmas Day.
+The Alligator food shows are from May 1 to Oct.
+15 on Thursday, Saturday, and Sunday at noon.

 Did you know Arkansas was the spinach capital of the world?
 I didn't.
 However, the folks in Alma do!
-They have an 8-foot, bronze Popeye tribute in their town square to announce it.
-There are also Popeye statues in Lowell in front of the Allen Foods plant, on Highway 71B.
-They are the ones who can Popeye brand spinach.
-You can find another Popeye statue on 305 E Main St. in Siloam Springs, AR.
-He's in front of the Sager Canning Company.
+They have an eight-foot, bronze Popeye tribute in their town square to announce it.

 If you like cars, you'll like this museum.
-There are some "celebrity" cars but the coolest is the Climber.
+There are some "celebrity" cars, but the coolest is the Climber.
 It's the only car ever built in Arkansas.
-The museum is near Petit Jean in Morrilton, Arkansas: 501-727-5427.
+The museum is near Petit Jean in Morrilton, Arkansas.

 This chapel is famous because you have to enter it through the Bell Tower.
 It's a beautiful chapel and it's a neat little piece of history.
-It's adjacent to the Crescent Hotel in Eureka Springs, 30 Crescent Drive: 501-253-9853.
+It's adjacent to the Crescent Hotel in Eureka Springs.